In less than 30 minutes you can have a DIY Halloween wreath that will put others to shame. It’s so simple – only four steps.

 Halloween is just around the corner and I wanted to get started on a couple projects for the house early.
 My first project was a cupcake liner Halloween wreath!

 Halloween is one of my favorite holidays to decorate around.
 I try not to go too spooky since I have three little boys.
 But I do add some spiders and bats around the house (maybe even a skull or two).
 I wanted to make a new cupcake liner wreath, last year I attempted my first and I LOVED it.

 I rounded up all my materials.
 A couple months ago I found these awesome polka dot cupcake liners for $1.00 each and I knew exactly what I wanted to use them for.
 The hard part was waiting until Halloween to use them.

 Step 1 – Add Cupcake Liners

-Flip your cupcake liners inside out and then put your push pin through the middle.
-Fold up your sides and then place it on the foam wreath.
+Flip a cupcake liner inside out, and then put a push pin through the middle.
+Fold up the sides of the liner and place it into the foam wreath.

 Step 2 – Add Glittered Cupcake Liners

 I also wanted to add glitter to the edges of some of the cupcake liners.
 I filled a bowl with some Mod Podge and another with glitter.